 After Item 13 was removed, we recomputed item parameters (Table 13) and model-data fit (Table 14).
 As shown in Table 14, GGUM still fitted worse than SGR for the U.S group, but for the Chinese group, SGR now fitted almost as well as GGUM, majorly because model fit of GGUM got worse with the removal of the intermediate item.

 Next, we dichotomized the response data for a clearer view of the unfolding item.
 19 items were used in Modfit (Item 1 dropped due to inaccurate translation).
 Items 9, 13, and 16 showed poor discrimination, and thus were deleted.
 Item 13 was a weakly non-monotonic item under polytomous GGUM for the Chinese group.
 Interestingly, this time, Item 19 exhibited non-monotonicity.
 Note that Item 19 was deleted under polytomous GGUM due to low discrimination for the Chinese group.
-According to the ICCs (Figures 31-32) of Item 19 under polytomous GGUM for the two groups, Item 19 was a non-monotonic item for the U.S group.
+Under polytomous GGUM, although Item 19 had poor discrimination for the Chinese group, it was in fact non-monotonic in the U.S. group (Figure 31).

 Model-data fit was computed in Modfit without Items 1, 9, 13, and 16 (see Table 15 for item parameter estimates and Table 16 for fit results).
 Again, dichotomous IRT models had much better fit than their polytomous counterparts, with all fit indices smaller than 3, indicating adequate fit, and the GGUM fitted only faintly better than 2PLM.
-Item 19 was identified in both groups as an intermediate item with bell-curved ICCs (Figures 29-30), acceptable yet not large discrimination parameters (U.S.: 0.63; CH: 0.58) and close-to-zero location parameters (U.S.: 0.17; CH: -0.07).
-ICCs of the item under 2PLM showed that the model did not capture the non-monotonicity as well as dichotomous GGUM, but the misfit was not worth worrying about.
+Item 19 was identified in both groups under GGUM as an item with bell-curved ICCs (Figures 33-34), acceptable yet not large discrimination parameters (U.S.: 0.63; CH: 0.58) and close-to-zero location parameters (U.S.: 0.17; CH: -0.07).
+ICCs (Figures 35-36) of the item under 2PLM showed that the model did not capture the non-monotonicity as well as dichotomous GGUM, but the general misfit was not worth worrying about.
 When Item 19 was removed, all model-data fit got worse only slightly.
-GGUM now fitted slightly worse than 2PLM in for the U.S. group, but moderately better than 2PLM for the Chinese group.
+GGUM now fitted slightly worse than 2PLM in for the U.S. group, but moderately better than 2PLM for the Chinese group (Table 17).

 DIF